LionGateOS/LionGateTravels/README.txt

-LionGate Travels v69 — Test Mode Admin Feature Flag Toggle Dashboard
+LionGate Travels v70 — Visible Test Mode Feature Flags Display

-Adds a safe Test Mode interface to toggle feature flags and preview dashboard/consent panel behavior immediately.
+Adds a simple console-based visible component to display the current state of DigitalID, Camera OCR, and Auto-Fill feature flags in Test Mode.

 TEST MODE ONLY.
 No real bookings are affected.